The call for applications to become a BIOS2 Fellow is now closed. The next call will open in spring 2023.

 BIOS2 proposes 2 different statuses: BIOS2 funded Fellows and Independent Fellows.

-- Every Fellows, regardless of its status, have access to all training activities and financial support including complementary grant for mobility and communication, and funding to lead workshops and working groups.
+• Every Fellow, regardless of its status, have access to all training activities and financial support including complementary grants for mobility and communication, and funding to lead workshops and working groups.

 Specifically:

-- BIOS2 funded Fellows at MSc level are eligible for up to two years of funding equivalent of 50% of their stipend (up to $8750 per year).
+• BIOS2 funded Fellows at MSc level are eligible for up to two years of funding equivalent to 50% of their stipend (up to $8750 per year).
 They have access to complementary grants for mobility and communication up to the value of $2000.

-- BIOS2 funded Fellows at PhD level are eligible for up to three years of funding equivalent of 50% of their stipend (up to $10500 per year).
+• BIOS2 funded Fellows at PhD level are eligible for up to three years of funding equivalent to 50% of their stipend (up to $10500 per year).
 They have access to complementary grants for mobility and communication up to the value of $2000.

-A central element of the BIOS² fellowships are the complementary grants for mobility and communication.
+A central element of the BIOS² fellowships is the complementary grants for mobility and communication.

-- Mobility grant aims to facilitate exchanges across institutions and participation in training activities (training activities and summer schools offered at external institutions, internships, visit external laboratories, etc.).
+• Mobility grant aims to facilitate exchanges across institutions and participation in training activities (training activities and summer schools offered at external institutions, internships, visits to external laboratories, etc.).

-- Communication grant aims to encourage Fellow to develop their communication skills (present at national or international conferences, give academic or professional seminars in other institutions or organization, cover publication fees in open access international journals, etc.).
+• Communication grant aims to encourage fellows to develop their communication skills (present at national or international conferences, give academic or professional seminars in other institutions or organizations, cover publication fees in open access international journals, etc.).

 BIOS² support NSERC’s policies about family and medical leaves.
 Don’t hesitate to contact us if you need more information.